A.1. UGC's Team Fortress 2 Leagues were created to offer an organized competitive environment for Team Fortress 2 players of all experience levels.

 If your server crashes and both teams are not able to come to a resolution, please contact your Division Manager immediately or another admin.
 Server crash disputes are handled on a case by case basis.

 3.7.a.
 Server Pauses - Each team is allowed one server pause per half to deal with unexpected player drops from technical issues or to deal with a server-wide connection issue.
 Each team is allowed 1 pause in an Overtime round.
 Pausing should not be used for minor issues such as 1 player experiencing a ping spike.Anyone may pause the match, but that person must announce the reason for the pause immediately after it is initiated or, if possible, before the pause is initiated.
 Additionally, a match may only be unpaused by the team that initiated the pause.
 The other team may not unpause the match unless otherwise specifically instructed by an admin.
-All unpauses must be preceded by a 15 second warning through in-game chat.
+All unpauses should be preceded by a 15 second warning through in-game chat.
 A pause may last up to a maximum of 15 minutes. *NOTE* 15 minutes is a guideline, not a strict limit.
 If teams cannot come to a resolution after this 15 minute period has passed, then an admin must be contacted.

 3.7.b.
 If it is found that a team intentionally crashed or restarted a server, they will automatically lose the match and further action will be taken, including temporary or permanent suspension.
 This kind of bad sportsmanship will not be tolerated.